mring33621/pharma-script/README.md

 # pharmascript

+A toy CRUD application for managing prescriptions, drugs, doctors and patients.

+WHAT I DID:

+1. Used ChatGPT to create JDL from a brief domain description
+2. Used the JDL to generate a Spring Boot/Angular application with JHipster
+3. Modified the MapStruct mappers, the TypeScript models, and the Angular components to add more fields to the Prescription list screen.

+---

 This application was generated using JHipster 7.9.3, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v7.9.3](https://www.jhipster.tech/documentation-archive/v7.9.3).

 ## Project Structure